 Stick and poke tattoos are beautiful modern minimalist tattoo designs that incorporate gentle shading and delicate lines to create a simple and streamlined look with stunning graphic symbolism.

-A stick and poke tattoo could be a representation of the simple beauty and charm of butterflies as well as the innate beauty that comes with these delicate insects.
+A stick-and-poke tattoo could be a representation of the simple beauty and charm of butterflies as well as the innate beauty that comes with these delicate insects.

-An etching tattoo, also called woodcut, features heavy outlines and interior shading that makes the tattoo stand out largely because of detailed outlining and carving-style motifs in the tattoo layout.
+An etching tattoo, also called a woodcut, features heavy outlines and interior shading that makes the tattoo stand out largely because of detailed outlining and carving-style motifs in the tattoo layout.

 An etching butterfly tattoo is particularly impressive because the outlining and careful interior work help the patterns and natural designs of the butterfly wings stand out against your skin, making it a tattoo masterpiece in the eyes of many!

 You may choose to pair your butterfly tattoo with an ornamental tattoo motif.

 Or to adorn your butterfly’s wings with ornamental tattoo patterns.

 Ornamental butterfly tattoos can be wispy and delicate, or bold and striking.